 Make sure that wall is shared by another wet area (e.g. laundry).
 That way, the plumber can connect to your existing plumbing system.
 Your wallet will thank us later! 🙂

 Planning to build an ensuite?
-We can help you!
+Our architects and building designers can help you!
 Leave us a message describing your project and we’ll get back to you. 🙂